 In 1985 Sandy’s husband introduced her to his aunt, Betty Lynch AWS, a nationally recognized watercolor artist.
 The introduction set Sandy on a new path as a passionate watercolor painter, and the old dream of being an artist surfaced again.
 Painting after work and on weekends Sandy worked at perfecting her skills.
 She started a critique group, entered juried shows, and took workshops during summer vacations.
 Eventually she began showcasing her art during open studio tours and it did not take long before she had a list of people wanting to take lessons from her.
 She began teaching Saturday afternoon watercolor classes and found representation in a local art gallery.
 With classes under way, a gallery selling her paintings and her husbands support, the time had come to quit the “day job,” and become a full time artist.

-Today Sandy has earned Signature Status in the American Watercolor Society (AWS), the American Women Artists (AWA) and the California Watercolor Association (CWA).
+Today Sandy has earned Master Signature Status in American Women Artists (AWA), and Signature Status in the American Watercolor Society (AWS) and the California Watercolor Association (CWA).
 She has had a painting accepted in the American Watercolor Society's International Juried Exhibition in New York the last three years in a row.
-She has also had paintings in four juried museum exhibitions.
-Sandy has had many gallery shows, both solo and group shows, and has been accepted into 54 juried competitions.
+She has also had paintings in five juried museum exhibitions.
+Sandy has had many gallery shows, both solo and group shows, and has been accepted into 58 juried competitions.
 She taught watercolors for 25 years in the United States, Bali, France, Italy, Belgium, Greece and Spain.
 Sandy serves on the Board of Directors of American Women Artists.
-She is currently represented by Sparrow Gallery in Sacramento, California and Art Obsessions Gallery in Truckee, California.
+She is currently represented by Sparrow Gallery in Sacramento, California and Art Obsessions Gallery in Reno, Nevada.
 She says she has the best job in the world!